Faculty Essentials

 DO release a student’s information to him or her when you can positively identify the student.
 Remember telephone and e-mails are not reliable methods to make positive IDs.

 DO post grades on SAIL.
-DO use Blackboard to give individual students access to their grades and assignments.
+DO use Canvas to give individual students access to their grades and assignments.

 DO check with the University Registrar to verify student's consent prior to releasing information.